metadatacenter/cedar-docker-deploy/README.md

 bash ${CEDAR_HOME}/cedar-docker-deploy/bin/copy-certificates.sh
 ````

-### 8. Add domains to /etc/hosts
+### 7. Add domains to /etc/hosts
 **You will need to have sudo privileges for this step!**

-Execute the below line:
+Execute the following command:

     sudo bash -c "cat ${CEDAR_HOME}/cedar-docker-deploy/cedar-assets/etc/hosts >> /etc/hosts"

-### 9. Initialize MySQL
+### 8. Initialize MySQL
 **This step is needed only once for a new installation!**

-Execute the below lines:
+Execute the following commands:

 ````
 goinfrastructure